Well, not always.

-The number of younger players seems to rise every year, but that doesn't mean there's no place for players whose playoff beards include a few (or more than a few) gray hairs.
+While the number of younger players seems to rise every year, that doesn't mean there's no place for players whose playoff beards come in with a few gray hairs.
 No club would want a roster full of graybeards, but there's a sizeable contingent of over-35 players who are more than capable of keeping up with the kids.
-Even with the departures of older stars such as Scott Niedermayer, the NHL's over-35 club is alive and well.
+Even with the departures of older stars such as Jeremy Roenick, Teppo Numminen and Sergei Fedorov, the NHL's over-35 club is alive and well

 Nicklas Lidstrom, Detroit Red Wings

 Lidstrom is nowhere near ready to call it a career.
 The Detroit Red Wings' captain had another superb season in 2008-09, finishing third among all defensemen in scoring (16-43-59) and plus-minus rating (plus-31).
 He's still the engine that makes the Wings go, and was good enough last season to be a Second-Team All-Star and finish third in the balloting for the Norris Trophy -- an award he's won six times in the past eight seasons.
 Lidstrom is one of the hardest-to-hit players in the NHL, and while he has just one year left on his contract, he looks like he could play well into his 40s.

 The elder Niedermayer brother flirted with retirement after the Ducks won the Stanley Cup in 2007, but came back midway through the '07-08 season.
 He tied Lidstrom for the scoring lead among defensemen (14-45-59), and still has the wheels that have made him one of the greatest skaters of all time among defensemen.
 He re-upped for another season -- much to the relief of the Ducks, who still rely on him for scoring and leadership.